-Take that, purveyors of viewpoints inferior to mine!
+Take that, viewpoints inferior to mine!

 Ultimate Air Combat doesn’t screenshot well.
 I could take just about any picture and it would look like this.